The Dead Zone (novel): Reception

 Christopher Lehmann-Haupt of The New York Times compared reading the novel to the experience of watching "a particularly compelling movie", which he said is evidence of the novel's entertainment value, even if it does not speak of its literary value.
 The Washington Post's reviewer wrote, "It is not a book that will please everyone, but those who like it will probably like it a lot."
 In a retrospective review, James Smythe of The Guardian wrote that The Dead Zone had become one of his favorite King novels after rereading it.
 Smythe said that although the novel seems to have no clear antagonist throughout the first two-thirds, it reveals itself as "a more literary novel about rehabilitation and loss".

-The Dead Zone received the following accolades: Locus Award Nominee for Best Fantasy Novel (1980), World Fantasy Award Nominee for Best Novel (1980), and Balrog Award Nominee for Best Novel (1980).

-Despite the above, the American Library Association named The Dead Zone the 82nd-most banned and challenged book in the United States between 1990 and 1999.
+The Dead Zone was nominated for the Locus Award for Best Fantasy Novel, the World Fantasy Award for Best Novel, and the Balrog Award for Best Novel.
+Despite the above, the American Library Association found The Dead Zone to be the 82nd-most banned and challenged book in the United States between 1990 and 1999.

 Adaptations

 Film

 In 1983, the novel was adapted by screenwriter Jeffrey Boam into a film of the same name, starring Christopher Walken as Johnny and Martin Sheen as Greg Stillson.
 It was directed by David Cronenberg.
 In the movie adaptation, the phrase "dead zone" does not refer to the part of Johnny's brain that is damaged.
 Instead, it refers to the blind spots in Johnny's visions of the future.
-Since they don't appear in visions of the past or events that are occurring in the present, Johnny concludes the "dead zone" blindspots represent that the future is not set and can be altered.
+Since they do not appear in visions of the past or events that are occurring in the present, Johnny concludes the "dead zone" blindspots represent that the future is not set and can be altered.